 10. If your employees do get breaks, are you correctly paying for break time?

-- Ordinary coffee or rest breaks of 20 minutes or less count as work time because they are for the mutual benefit of both the company and the employee.
+- Ordinary coffee or rest breaks count as work time because they are for the mutual benefit of both the company and the employee.

-- Meal breaks of 30 minutes or longer do not count as work time if the employee is fully relieved of duty.
+- Meal breaks may not count as work time if the employee is fully relieved of duty.

 11. If you employ home healthcare workers, are you correctly paying for sleep time?